DevExpress-Examples/asp-net-mvc-spreadsheet-work-with-database/Readme.md

     ).GetHtml()
     ```

-7. In the action method assigned to the `CallbackRouteValues` property, use the helper class to get the Spreadsheet extension setting.
-Pass the settings to the [GetCallbackResult](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.SpreadsheetExtension.GetCallbackResult(DevExpress.Web.Mvc.SpreadsheetSettings)?p=netframework) method overload to return the result of callback processing back to the client:
+7. Configure the cotroller.
+In the `Index` action method, get a document from the database and save it to a model.
+In the method assigned to the Spreadsheet's `CallbackRouteValues` property, use the helper class to configure Spreadsheet settings and return the settings back to the client:

     ```cs
+    public class HomeController : Controller {
+        [HttpGet]
+        public ActionResult Index() {
+            var model = new SpreadsheetData() {
+                DocumentId = Guid.NewGuid().ToString(),
+                DocumentFormat = DocumentFormat.Xlsx,
+                Document = DataHelper.GetDocument()
+            };
+            return View(model);
+        }

         public ActionResult SpreadsheetPartial() { // Spreadsheet's CallbackRouteAction method return SpreadsheetExtension.GetCallbackResult(SpreadsheetSettingsHelper.GetSpreadsheetSettings());
+        }
     }
     ```